-In the 1940s, ‘50s and ‘60s, LGBT people were regularly arrested for violating what became known as the three-article rule—or the three-piece law.
+In the 1940s, ‘50s and ‘60s, LGBTQ people were regularly arrested for violating what became known as the three-article rule—or the three-piece law.
 The rule stipulated that a person was required to wear at least three gender-appropriate articles of clothing to avoid arrest for cross-dressing.
 It was referenced everywhere—including in reports about arrests in Greenwich Village in the weeks and months leading up to the 1969 Stonewall Riots.

 The problem is, the law technically never existed.

 Instead, accounts suggest that police generally used old, often unrelated laws to target LGBT people.
-In New York, a law commonly used against the LGBT community dates to 1845 and was originally intended to punish rural farmers, who had taken to dressing like Native Americans to fight off tax collectors.
+In New York, a law commonly used against the LGBTQ community dates to 1845 and was originally intended to punish rural farmers, who had taken to dressing like Native Americans to fight off tax collectors.

 READ MORE: How Dressing in Drag Was Labeled a Crime

 6. On the night of the Stonewall Riots, police barricaded themselves inside the bar.

 After midnight on an unseasonably hot Friday night in 1969, the Stonewall Inn in New York City’s Greenwich Village was packed when police officers entered the bar.
 As they began making arrests, patrons started to resist and push back.